9 Insurance, Reimagined

 The Alignment Shift

-When a hospital’s revenue is partially tied to the health outcomes of its enrolled population — rather than purely to the volume of procedures performed — everything changes.
+When a hospital’s revenue is tied to the health outcomes of its enrolled population — rather than purely to the volume of procedures performed — everything changes.
+The hospital wants you to be healthy.
+The hospital invests in your prevention.
+The hospital follows up after you leave.

 This is not idealism.
 It is economics.
 The right incentive structure makes prevention more profitable than crisis care.

-9.7 The System Rewards Early Action
+9.8 The System Rewards Early Action

 Aarokya reverses this: